So now that we’re in the clear, let’s have a look at how AI and machine learning will affect the future of broadcasting.

-Another clever use of AI,or machine learning, that we already familiar with belongs to Netflix.
+Another clever use of AI, or machine learning, that we already familiar with belongs to Netflix.
 Netflix is one of the leading disruptors in the home entrainment field and already uses AI to analyze viewer data.
-Another clever innovation the company have developed is a next generation deep learning algorithm, which can analyze each frame in a stream and compress in in real time so it doesn’t affect the image quality.
+Another clever innovation the company has developed is a next-generation deep learning algorithm, which can analyze each frame in a stream and compress it in real time so it doesn’t affect the image quality.
 The upshot of this awesome new algorithm is that regardless of the speed of the internet signal, the picture still looks clear.
 The company developed the technique to cater to its Indian and Asian customers, more and more of whom are streaming on mobile devices.

 Box Office Flop